Insurance and Payment

 What to Expect When You Call

-Our goal is to make the administrative aspects of going to treatment as seamless as possible.
-We will work with you to determine your best options.
-Whether you are privately paying or utilizing regular insurance benefits, we are dedicated to finding affordable treatment solutions and work with most insurance providers, both in-network and out-of-network, to determine what is covered by your policy.
+We aim to make the administrative aspects of going to treatment as seamless as possible.
+We'll work with you to figure out your best options.
+Whether you are privately paying or utilizing regular insurance benefits, we are dedicated to finding affordable treatment solutions and work with most insurance providers, both in-network and out-of-network, to determine what your policy covers.

 2. Call 616.202.3326

 3. One of our caring Admissions Specialists will answer.
-If you just have questions, ask us.
+If you have questions, please don't hesitate to ask us.

 7. An admissions team member will guide you or your loved one through the admissions process and will help you determine the appropriate level of care needed after we learn more about you.